 Desktop graphical editors

-When using Raspbian Desktop, in the accessories menu there is an option to run a Text Editor.
+When using Raspberry Pi OS Desktop, in the accessories menu there is an option to run a Text Editor.
 This is a simple editor which opens in a window like a normal application.
 It allows use of the mouse and keyboard, and has tabs and syntax highlighting.

 You can use keyboard shortcuts, such as